jlgerber/packybara/README.md

 # How to handle inserts and updates
 ```
-with auditvals as
+WITH auditvals AS
     (
-        select
+        SELECT
-            row_data->'id' as id,
+            row_data->'id' AS id,
-            row_data->'coord' as coord,
+            row_data->'coord' AS coord,
-            row_data->'distribution' as old_dist,
+            row_data->'distribution' AS old_dist,
-            changed_fields->'distribution' as new_dist,
+            changed_fields->'distribution' AS new_dist,
             transaction_id,
             action
-        from
+        FROM
             audit.logged_actions
-        where
+        WHERE
             table_name='versionpin' and
             row_data is not null
     )
-select
+SELECT
-    auditvals.id as auditvals_id,
+    auditvals.id AS auditvals_id,
     auditvals.action,
+    auditvals.transaction_id,
     pkgcoord.role_name,
     pkgcoord.level_name,
     pkgcoord.site_name,
     pkgcoord.platform_name,
-    distribution.name as old_distribution,
+    distribution.name AS old_distribution,
-    distribution2.name as new_distribution
+    distribution2.name AS new_distribution
-from
+FROM
     pkgcoord_view as pkgcoord
-inner join
+INNER JOIN
     auditvals
-on
+ON
     auditvals.coord::integer = pkgcoord.pkgcoord_id
-inner join
+INNER JOIN
-    distribution_view as distribution
+    distribution_view AS distribution
-on
+ON
     auditvals.old_dist::INTEGER = distribution.distribution_id
-inner join
+INNER JOIN
     distribution_view as distribution2
-on
+ON
-   case when auditvals.action = 'UPDATE'
+   CASE WHEN auditvals.action = 'UPDATE'
-   then
+   THEN
         auditvals.new_dist::INTEGER
-    else
+    ELSE
         auditvals.old_dist::INTEGER
-    end = distribution2.distribution_id;
+    END = distribution2.distribution_id;
 ```